briangig/CloudflareNable/README.md

 Note: This is confirmed working on self-hosted instances only at this time.
 This guide will focus on 2021.1 HF5, but should work on previous versions if specific noted steps are configured.

+This is using the free tier from Cloudflare - there is no cost to implement this.
+There are benefits of going with a paid plan, including additional insite CNAME redirect, WAF, etc., but this guide will not touch on those features.

 This guide will utilize a new domain (referred to as CF Domain here) that will become where you point agents and WebUI users.
 It is possible to keep your existing domain/subdomain name and utilize Cloudflare, but that will not be covered here.